numerous-com/numerous-sdk/docs/collection_documents.md

 ## Setting document content

-In order to save data, you must `set` the document's content.
+To save data, you must `set` the document's content.
 This will override any existing data in that document.
 If you wish to modify the data, load it with `get` first, modify the loaded data, and `set` it again.